cdalar/parampiper/docs/docs/index.md

 ## What parampiper brings

-- single source of truth (SSOT).
-All you parameters in one place.
+- 🌍 Single Source of Truth (SSOT).
+All your parameters in one place.
-- works on a simple json file.
+- 📄  Works on a simple JSON file.
-- support several backends (local file, azure blob)
+- 🔄 Support several backends (local file, Azure Blob).

 ## Installation